vmware-archive/pcfdev/FAQ.md

 ### Container-to-guest

-This is traffic from the app container to the virtual machine in which MicroPCF is running.
+This is traffic from the app container to the virtual machine in which PCF Dev is running.
 It is enabled by default.
 This may be useful if you want to run other services inside of the guest virtual machine for your applications to use, but doing so is not encouraged.
 Instead, services should be run on the host (see below).
 The IP address of the guest is `192.168.11.11` unless overridden.

 ### Container-to-host

 This is traffic from the app container to the host on which the virtual machine is running.
 It is enabled by default.
-This can be used to run services on your host that are available to your apps in MicroPCF.
+This can be used to run services on your host that are available to your apps in PCF Dev.
 The IP address of the host accessible to the app is `192.168.11.1` unless overridden.
 For example, in order to connect your app to a MongoDB instance running on the host on port `27017`, run the following commands:

 ```bash
 cf create-user-provided-service my-mongo-db -p '{ "uri": "mongodb://<username>:<password>@192.168.11.1:27017/<database>" }'